sabinpoudel/Battery-Modeling-and-Optimization/README.md

 Grateful acknowledgement is given to the **New Energy Research Center, Turku University of Applied Sciences, Turku, Finland**, for conducting the battery degradation experiments, collecting the voltage, current, temperature, and operating-profile measurements, and making the raw and processed datasets publicly available through FairData.

 ## 4. Dataset Composition

-The downloaded datasets contains eight physical lithium-ion cells distributed across three battery chemistries:
+The downloaded collection contains eight physical lithium-ion cells distributed across three battery chemistries:

-\[
+$$
 \mathcal{C}
 =
 \left\{